 who? how? why?

 Anita began telling stories at 5 years old.
-In Iran, her parents had their medical offices downstairs and would sometimes leave Anita to herself, watching Iranian dubbed Disney movies.
-When her parents would come back upstairs, she loved seeing them decompress after a long day in front of the TV, and witnessing the different characters that would transport them to happy places.
-So she began trying to do the same by crafting skits with drawings/toys and presenting stories at family functions.
+In Iran, her parents worked in their own medical offices downstairs.
+They would often leave Anita all to herself, watching Farsi dubbed Disney movies.
+When her parents would come back upstairs, she loved seeing them decompress in front of the TV, and watching them be transported and delighted by the different characters on screen.
+So she began trying to do the same by crafting skits for them with her toys, to which her parents, naturally, asked her to perform them at family functions-- her first audience.

 In an effort to do this, Anita often recalls seeing her parents transfixed and transported after a long days work in Iran.
-That flame to create that kind of art burns bright within her still.
+That flame to create and bring joy burns bright within her still.